DoubangoTelecom/FaceLivenessDetection-SDK/samples/cpp/liveness/README.md

 - `--image` Path to the image(JPEG/PNG/BMP) to process.
 You can use default image at [../../../assets/images/disguise.jpg](../../../assets/images/disguise.jpg).
 - `--assets` Path to the [assets](../../../assets) folder containing the configuration files and models.
 - `--parallel` Whether to enabled the parallel mode.
 More info about the parallel mode at [https://www.doubango.org/SDKs/face-liveness/docs/Parallel_versus_sequential_processing.html](https://www.doubango.org/SDKs/face-liveness/docs/Parallel_versus_sequential_processing.html).
 Default: *false*.
 - `--tokenfile` Path to the file containing the base64 license token if you have one.
-If not provided then, the application will act like a trial version.
+If not provided, then the application will act like a trial version.
 Default: *null*.
 - `--tokendata` Base64 license token if you have one.
-If not provided then, the application will act like a trial version.
+If not provided, then the application will act like a trial version.
 Default: *null*.

 <a name="testing-examples"></a>
 ## Examples ##